top of page

 In the 1950s, Calder returned to his roots in mechanical engineering, creating monumental abstract sculptures that verged on the architectural.
 He worked from loose gestural drawings like this preparatory sketch for his Man Stabile, from 1966.
 Throughout his career, he also worked as a set designer for the theater, as well as an illustrator and printmaker, producing vibrant, whimsical drawings for books and journals.

-SHIPPING
+SHIPPING TERMS

-To know more visit our Terms and Conditions page.
+To know more visit our Buyers guide and terms and conditions page.

 Keep Exploring